 Attested: AI itinera 1,2 & 5 Cataractoni, Cataractone; RC Cactabatonion; Ptolemy 2,3,16 Κατουρακτονιον

 Where: Catterick, near where Dere Street crossed the river Swale at SE225992, not far from the Roman road junction now familiar as Scotch Corner.
+See here for the latest archaeology.

 Name origin: R&S (copied by some place name-dictionaries) offered an improbable theory (contrary to the advice from their celticist advisers Ivor Williams and Kenneth Jackson) that the name started in Celtic as a compound of *catu- ‘battle’ and *ratis ‘rampart’, which was only later Latinised.
 Actively engineering rivers, for land drainage or navigation, was much more common in the ancient world, notably in the river cradles of civilisation (Indus, Euphrates, Nile, etc), than is commonly realised.
 It was a Roman specialty, as stressed particularly by Selkirk.
 Here Latin cataracta ‘waterfall, drawbridge, floodgate’ (from Greek καταρρακτης) probably referred to some kind of barrage or weir with floodgates across the river Swale.
 See here for a discussion of vertical-drop-shutter sluice gates.
 The suffix –onium was a way of Latinising a non-Latin word.